This area lists significant papers in the area of open digital standards.

 - FLOSSPOLS, An Economic Basis for Open Standards, Rishab Ghosh, Maastricht 2005

 - Free/Open Source Software: Open Standards Nah Soo Hoe, New Delhi: IOSN, 2006

 Evaluation of standard bodies and standards: dimensions of openness

 - Evaluation of Ten Standard Setting Organizations with Regard to Open Standards, Per Andersen, IDC special report prepared for IT- og Telestyrelsen, January 2008.
 This report compares standard organizations based on Ken Krechmer’s criteria what constitutes openness in standardization.

 - Requirements of open standards Ken Krechmer, 2006.
 While Krechmer promotes a broad and permissive definition of open standards he evaluates the market and standard bodies against his criteria list.
 On the most critical dimension, patents, Krechmer seems to prefer a market specific negotiation process.
-Krechmer also maps Perens criteria list against his own and claims identity of dimensions while disregarding the more strict requirements level.
+Krechmer also maps Perens criteria list against his own and claims the identity of dimensions while disregarding the more strict requirements level.

 - Open Standards – Principles and Practice, Bruce Perens

 - Defining “Free and Open Standard”, Pieter Hintjens